WinVector/Examples/LogisticOmit/margin_recovery.md

     ## [1] -2.553513e-15

-Roughly: this is a check that the model has no interactions, or models without interactions pass this check.
-We are using two very strong assumptions on `x1` and `x2`: that they are independent *and* that the modeled probabilities don’t contain an `x1` and `x2` interaction.
+Roughly: this is one check that the data is consistent with the distributions a logistic regression with independent explanatory variables can produce.

 ## The Problem